zoolanders/documentation/02.extensions/zoocompare/01.basics/03.integration/docs.md

 The Module is used to display the **Items Comparison List** giving you users the ability to see what Items are going to be compare and manage it.
 There are several set of fields about its configuration:

->>> It is only possible to compare Items from the same App/Type at a time, however is possible displaying several Modules with different configurations in the same page.
+>>> It is only possible to compare Items from the same App/Type at a time, however is possible displaying several Modules with different configurations on the same page.

 **App**